makersacademy/takeaway-challenge/README.md

 Once the order is confirmed, the user will get a text to confirm, including their expected delivery time.

 ### How to Use:
-As this is a command line app, clone the repo, then open then require all of the lib files in IRB.
+As this is a command line app, clone the repo, then open then require the ./lib/order.rb and ./lib/menu.rb files.

 1. Create new menu object, this will need an array of hashes that contain the name of the item and the price.